+7-I.E. SELF-CERTIFICATION

-Non-third-party verification consists of a signed statement of reported income and/or expenses.
-This verification method should be used as a last resort when the PHA has not been successful in obtaining information via all other required verification techniques.
-When HUD requires thirdparty verification, self-certification or "tenant declaration," is used as a last resort when the PHA is unable to obtain third-party verification.
+When HUD requires third-party verification, self-certification, or "tenant declaration," is used as a last resort when COC is unable to obtain third-party verification.

 Self-certification, however, is an acceptable form of verification when: